-(c) The difficulty of raising funds on Tribal land.
+(iii) The difficulty of raising funds on Tribal land.

 Applicants that wish to apply for a waiver must include a request in their application that describes why the matching requirement would cause serious hardship or an inability to carry out project activities.
 Further information about applying for waivers can be found in the application package.
-However, given the importance of matching funds to the long-term success of the project, the Secretary expects eligible entities to identify appropriate matching funds.

-- 3. Subgrantees: A grantee under this competition may not award subgrants to entities to directly carry out project activities described in its application. - 4.
+- c.
+Administrative Cost Limitation: This program does not include any program-specific limitation on administrative expenses.
+All administrative expenses must be reasonable and necessary and conform to Cost Principles described in 2 CFR part 200 subpart E of the Uniform Guidance. - 3.
+Subgrantees: A grantee under this competition may not award subgrants to entities to directly carry out project activities described in its application. - 4.
 Other: a.
 Funding Categories: An applicant will be considered for an award only for the type of EIR grant for which it applies.
 An applicant may not submit an application for the same proposed project under more than one type of grant (e.g., both an Expansion grant and Mid-phase grant).